astuder/lightroom-map-fix/README.md

 The name of the patched Lua file must end with `.bin`, otherwise Resource Hacker won't find it in the next step.

-__Experimental__: I made an executable version of the Python script available [here](https://github.com/astuder/lightroom-map-fix/blob/master/patchluastr-win10.zip).
-With that the command line is:
+__Experimental__: I made an executable version of the Python script available [here](https://github.com/astuder/lightroom-map-fix/blob/master/patchluastr-win10.zip), which does not require to install Python.
+The command line is:
 ```
 patchluastr.exe original-file "client=gme-adobesystems" "key={your-api-key}" -o {patched-file}.bin
 ```